 Make sure your target locale is already set in your terminal before running this command.
 That way, any existing translations in RiskScape will be preserved.
 For example, if there were already some Spanish translations in RiskScape, then these would be retained in the files generated.

 Open the properties files in a plain-text editor (e.g. Notepad) and start translating the message text.
-Be careful not to alter the message code (on the left-hand side of the ‘=’).

 Test the translations